Skip to navigation Skip to content

 • postal address

-When this is the case, see Step 1 in Table 2 of Updating Child Support Customer information.
+When this is the case, see Table 2 in Updating Child Support Customer information.

 Ask the customer the date of the last letter they received or check notepads for relevant details.
 Also advise the customer that any letters that were unable to be issued due to the invalid address will be sent to them.
 Explain to the customer that these letters will show the date when they were originally generated by Services Australia, not the date they will now be issued.

 Once the change of address is completed, use discretion to manually update any relevant pending or deleted assessment notices, account statements and letters generated while the customer’s address was invalid to keyed.
-If letters were sent but not received by the customer prior to the Tracing indicator being added, resend them manually.
+If letters were issued but not received by the customer before the Tracing indicator was added, reissue them manually.
 This will re-issue the letters to the customer and prevent the RUM-New address intray from generating.

 When the address has been updated, future letters will issue automatically to the new address.